 If you live in China, Xiaomi sells two Mi Band 6 models: one with NFC and a voice assistant, and one without.
 The global version doesn’t have NFC or a voice assistant, either, so I could not test contactless payments or Xiaomi’s Xiao AI assistant.
-If you’re after a Mi Band that’s a little smarter, Huami released a Mi Band replica last year that comes with Amazon Alexa.
+If you’re after a Mi Band that’s a little smarter, Huami released a Mi Band replica in 2020 that comes with Amazon Alexa.

 I praised this in my Mi Band 5 review, but it bears repeating: Xiaomi does night mode better than many other companies, including Google with Wear OS.
 You can set the Mi Band 6’s display to dim on a set schedule or based on when the sun sets.
 You can also set raise-to-wake functionality to a schedule, so you’re not accidentally triggering it while you’re in bed.
 It’s a nice touch that really goes a long way.